ADLM 2026: Expand your assay menu with Retinol-Binding Protein (RBP)

 Are you looking to expand your laboratory’s testing capabilities?
-Gentian’s Retinol-Binding Protein (RBP) Immunoassay offers a fast, reliable, and precise method for measuring RBP levels—supporting diagnostic insights across vitamin A status, nutrition, renal health, and diabetes.
+Gentian’s Retinol-Binding Protein (RBP) Immunoassay offers a quantitative measurement of RBP on routine chemistry analysers, supporting diagnostic insights across vitamin A status, nutrition, renal health, and diabetes.

 CTA(8)